 - Deploying services on Docker Networks

-The DCA security chapter explores all content relating to authentication, encryption and transport layer security.
+The DCA security chapter explores all authentication, encryption, and transport layer security content.
 This chapter will include:

 - Ensuring images pass security scans